wordjelly/Auth/README.md

 ### User and Admin Model

 To configure users you need create a key called __config.auth_resources__ in the config file.
-Let us say that you want to have a model called "User" which should have full sign in functionality.
+Let us say that you want to have a model called "User" which should have full sign in functionality, using email.
-It would be configured as follows:
+__Please note that it is compulsory to add "email" as the first login param__ It would be configured as follows:

 ```